Amazing Tipi Rentals on Lake Granby in the Rockies of Colorado

 - Huéspedes verificados

-Since the ranch is an off grid facility, the property generates their own power, electricity, and water.
+Since the ranch is an off grid facility, the property generates its own power, electricity, and water.
 The generator is powerful and does hum.
-If guests require complete silence when sleeping this property may not be suited.
-Más información
+If guests require complete silence when sleeping, this property may not be suitable.

 - Sala de juegos